If you have heard of a vision board, then you are already familiar with the Life Binder.

-So, what is a Life Binder?
-It is a file of all of my hopes and dreams.
-It is a record of all the parts of my life that I treasure most.
-I use it as a tool to work through the gaps in my life; to try to figure out what I’m looking for.
-I use it as a brainstorming tool and a device to work through a plan.
-And as a place to keep track of my plans for the future.
+It is a file of all of your hopes and dreams.
+It is a record of all the parts of your life that you treasure most.
+Use it as a tool to work through the gaps in your life; try to figure out what your’re looking for.
+Use it as a brainstorming tool and a device to work through a plan.
+And as a place to keep track of your plans for the future.

 You can use a binder, an online note app, a computer document or pull out the markers and put it on a poster board.
 Whatever motivates you.
 The important part is not how you choose to capture it, the most important thing is that you do.

 Whatever your beliefs, capturing your goals and making them tangible will get you closer to them.
 That’s why this exercise is so important.
-Especially, if like me, you are still figuring out who you want to be when you grow up.
+Especially, if you are still figuring out who you want to be when you grow up.

 There is nothing wrong with going with the flow.
-With seeing where like takes you.
+With seeing where life takes you.
 But, when you are not sure of where you want to go, it is difficult to create a plan to get there.
 Eventually, most of us want more: travel, career, health, family, time.

 One day you wake up and want more.
 Whether you are 16 or 60, there is always room for more in our lives.
 Sometimes it is very difficult to figure out what we want and how to get there.
 It can be a very unsettling feeling.